dbenitez-bcn/solid_bottom_sheet/README.md

   // true, the body will be shown.
 If it's false the body will be hided.
 By
   // default it's false.
   final bool showOnAppear;

+  // This object used to control behavior internally
+  // from the app and don't depend of user's interaction.
+  // can hide and show  methods plus have isOpened variable
+  // to check widget visibility on a screen final SolidController controller;
 ```

 ## Example